Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 6. Provide a brief breakdown of strengths, weaknesses, and suggestions for improving client engagement if needed."

-You can even specify the evaluation rubric for the prompt - the framework that sets out criteria for evaluation:
+You can even specify the evaluation rubric for the prompt.
+This is the framework that sets out criteria for evaluation:

 Vapi success evaluation rubric allows you to set out the criterial for evaluating a call and scoring leads